If there is one word that encapsulates the secret to education marketing, it’s consistency.

 - Schedule – It’s important to be consistent if you want the best results.
 We recommend to our clients that they blog at least 1-2 times per week, but even with a minimal strategy, you can expect to see results in 6-9 months.

-Here’s an example of a waterfall we created for our mental health blogs:
+Here’s an example of a waterfall we created for some recent mental health blogs:

 - Blog about Digital Marketing for Mental Health